 - 1. From the Configuration category, select the Operation Settings workflow.

 - 2. Click the Certificates tab.

-- 3. Set the following option:
+- 3. Set the following options:

-- Cards allowed for derivation
+- Cards Allowed For Derivation

 Set this option to a regular expression that will be matched against the ASCII version of the card's FASC-N to determine whether the card can be used to request derived credential.
 If the regular expression matches, the card can be used.